cashshuffle/cashshuffle-electron-cash-plugin/README.md

-# shuffle
+# Shuffle

-This plugin for electron-cash BCH wallet.
-It allows user to make a coinjoin shuffled transaction.
+This is a plugin for the [Electron Cash](https://electroncash.org/) BCH wallet.
+It allows users to make shuffled transactions using coinjoin.

 ## Installation
 1. place the `shuffle` folder to electron-cash `/plugins` folder